 Candle making can be a fun, rewarding, and inexpensive hobby.
-But often it can be a bit intimidating knowing where to start with how to make candles, and if the results will be worth it.
+But as with many of these things, often it can be a bit intimidating knowing where to start with how to make candles, and if the results will be worth it.

 In this complete guide, we cover everything that you’ll need to know about how to make a candle.
 Including benefits of making candles, safety considerations, materials and supplies needed, and of course a step by step guide on how to make candles.

 Making your own candles is not only really fun and rewarding, but you get to keep your lovely candle at the end of the process.
 Personally we love re-using old (fire safe) containers, or candle jars and repurposing them into our own homemade candles.
 With plenty of fragrance oil kits out there in the market, as well as dyes, you can make a candle that not only smells great, but looks great too!

 Not to mention, there are lots of other possible benefits of making your own candles that you may not have thought of.
 We’ve listed a few of these great benefits below:

 Once you have the basic candle making kit, a lot of this is reusable time and again for future candle making activities.
 All you’ll need to do is to buy more wax, wicks and scents if required.